 Activities most enjoyed in Saratoga and the surrounding areas include golfing, swimming, hiking, bird watching, auto racing, fly fishing, salmon fishing, beachcombing, sightseeing, cycling, picnicking, camping, sea kayaking, sailing, wind surfing, and boating.

-A few of the more popular activity and sightseeing park and trail destinations located in Saratoga Beach and the surrounding areas includes Saratoga Beach of course, and Miracle Beach Provincial Park, and the Oyster River Nature Park.
+A few of the more popular attractions, activity and sightseeing park and trail destinations located in Saratoga Beach and the surrounding areas includes Saratoga Beach of course, and Miracle Beach Provincial Park, and the Oyster River Nature Park.
 Surrounding the two large sandy beaches are spawning rivers, creeks, waterway channels and forest.
 Some fall within park boundaries some do not.

 Saratoga Beach is located 245 km (153 mi) north of Victoria on Hwy 1.
 Travel along Hwy #1 to the Comox Valley located south of Campbell River and north of Parksville on Vancouver Island, British Columbia Canada.
 From the community of Courtenay in the Comox Valley travel north on the the Inland Hwy (Oceanside Route) 25 kilometres (16 Miles) to Saratoga Beach.
 The turn off to Saratoga Beach while traveling the Inland Hwy is the #144 exit.